SIR model for the spread of COVID-19

 Exponential growth

-We now run the model and collect data.
+This observation is characterized by the exponential growth in the number of infected.
+We now run the model and collect data to quantify this.
 We define two useful functions for data collection:

 infected(x) = count(i == :I for i in x)